TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 	- Text (HTML<sup>[10](#html_fn)</sup>, Markdown<sup>[11](#markdown_fn)</sup>, DOCX<sup>[12](#docx_fn)</sup>, RTF<sup>[13](#rtf_fn)</sup>, PDF<sup>[14](#pdf_fn)</sup>, CSV<sup>[15](#csv_fn)</sup>, etc.)
 	- Diagrams (Graphviz/DOT<sup>[16](#dot_fn)</sup>)

-Don't need separate tool suites for each format, e.g. SSGT and Movement.
+Using a NIEM Model Instance, you no longer need separate tool suites for each format, e.g. SSGT and Movement.
 Instead, you can have one tool suite that deals with models, and converters for different technologies.
 Converters are easier to write than tool suites.

-**Add additional benefits from [[Metamodel Notes from 2020-08-25]]**
+Development of those converters can be spread out over the community, leveraging expertise in each technology.

 ## Why Not Just Use RFD/RDFS<sup>[17](#rdfs_fn)</sup>?